NIAENGD/AI_Agent/README.md

 # AI Agent Phase 2

-A Windows-focused desktop utility that lets a user pick any open window, take a screenshot, and process it locally with OCR.
-The GUI is built with wxPython and relies on local tools only.
+A Windows-focused utility that lets a user pick any open window, take a screenshot, and process it locally with OCR.
+The GUI now runs in a browser via a Flask web server so you can drive it remotely.
 This phase ships with a single Windows PowerShell launcher, `agent.ps1`, that installs everything in-place, keeps itself updated, and always starts the latest version of the app.

 ## Features
-- **Start/Settings hub**: initial view with Start (window selection) and Settings (Tesseract path) buttons.
 - **Window selection**: lists current top-level windows on Windows using `pygetwindow`.
-- **Capture & preview**: "Take" captures the selected window and shows it in a preview pane.
+- **Capture & preview**: Capture grabs the selected window and shows it in a browser preview.
-- **Local OCR**: "Process" runs OCR on the captured image with `pytesseract` (Tesseract CLI required).
-Intended to read text, charts, math, and other on-screen content.
+- **Crop & OCR**: Drag on the preview to set a crop (or leave unset) and run OCR via `pytesseract`.

 ## Requirements
 - Windows 10/11